WINGFO-HQ/0G/README.md

 - Never share your private key
 - Use a dedicated private key for the node
 - Keep your system updated and secured
+- Ensure you have enough test tokens before running the node

 ## License